outsinre/outsinre.github.com/_posts/2015-05-11-gentoo-downgrade-package.md

 ---
 layout: post
-title: Gentoo Downgrade Package && wpa_supplicant
+title: Downgrade Package && wpa_supplicant && local overlay
 ---

 > Once for a while after an update, you system might bump into problem due to a new package version or to an unstable package.
 Thus the trouble-making packages should be downgraded to its old working version.